jlord/old-site/content/about.md

 I [develop in the open](http://www.github.com/jlord) and try to [share](/blog) what I learn.
 My work from life before web development can be found [here](http://jlord.us/hello/).

-I hail from the heart of Georgia but for now I live in Oakland, California.
+I hail from the heart of Georgia but for now I live in Portland, Oregon.
 I love open source, JavaScript & Node.js, and stories of Tudor England.

 ---